GG-001 • Justin's Guitars

 I did have some videos with some of my guitars but the quality was poor and it is WAY outdated... and I'm forever getting emails asking about my gear, so thought I'd do a rundown of my current guitars, well the ones I play regularly...
 I'll get onto some pictures at some point, but a bit busy today!

 All my acoustics are Matons!
-I think they sound amazing and are great value, and being Australian, of course they are best :) I've been playing them for over 10 years now and can't imagine changing, though I might venture out and get a "Taylor" style guitar at some point... and I do need a 12 String...
+I think they sound amazing and are great value, and being Australian, of course they are best :) I've been playing them for over 10 years now and can't imagine changing, got no reason too really, I think Maton are the best around.

 This is my main dreadnought style guitar, awesome for strumming, playing hard and this is the one that bought the Abbey Road studio engineer out from the control room to say "this is one of the finest sounding acoustic guitar's we've ever had in here!".
 It records amazingly, hardly needs and EQ and just sits real nice.
 It's a little hard to play, doing a whole song with all bare chords is quite an effort, but worth it when you hear it back... just means I never want to do too many takes!